Adetisingh/MEANMERN_ASSIGNMENT1/README.md

-# MEANMERN_ASSIGNMENT1
+# MEANMERN_ASSIGNMENT
-SOLUTION OF PROBLEM STATEMENT 2:

-It works in both dark and light modes.
-We can easily swich modes by clicking button on the end of the webpage.
+It works in both dark and light themes.
+We can easily switch by clicking button on the end of the webpage.